danglehoaihieu/ohmnibot_UTEAI/README.md

 For brevity, the command above is run by using a SH file at the path /system/bin/ohmni_ros_env.
 You can copy ohmni_ros_env file above to that path.
 ## Making a map for the bot
-Before navigation, a map need to be made first.
+A map needs to be made before the bot works.
 You can use SLAM package available in docker environment with following steps
 ### Step 1: Launch ROS SLAM on the bot
 In docker env: roslaunch tb_slam tb_slam.launch slam_methods:=hector
 ### Step 2: Connect the bot with the local machine